 - ✓ Most cameras and smartphones allow for storing and extracting geographical information along with the photos (highly recommended). - ✓ Most allow for streaming captured photos/videos automatically to a server in a predefined frequency (useful for documenting progress on project sites with mounted cameras). - ✓ Some allow for capturing spherical photos/videos (which can be used for creating a VR site visit).
-These photos require compatible players or head-mounted displays to be viewed. - ✓ Some Mobile Data Collection (MDC) tools (> Fact Sheet Mobile Data Collection (MDC)) work by using the Cameras can be used for various purposes: camera of the mobile device to directly link the captured • Baseline documentation (project start) images/videos with other collected information. • Documentation of project progress on (construction) sites an RMMV context can be found here:
+These photos require compatible players or head-mounted displays to be viewed. - ✓ Some Mobile Data Collection (MDC) tools (> Fact Sheet Mobile Data Collection (MDC)) work by using the camera of the mobile device to directly link the captured images/videos with other collected information.